adrienrn/loopback-supertokens/README.md

 LoopBack extension for [SuperTokens](https://supertokens.com/).

+It integrates SuperTokens with Loopback:

+- Use `@authenticate('supertokens')` for protected endpoints;
+- Use `@authorize` for role-based access control (RBAC);
+- Use webhooks to tap into user flows and extend your application;

 # Setup

 **This assumes SuperTokens is already set up with your application.
 If that's not the case, you will need to install `supertokens-node` and properly initialize it with your application.
 Head to [SuperTokens > Docs > EmailPassword recipe > Backend](https://supertokens.com/docs/emailpassword/pre-built-ui/setup/backend) for detailed instructions.**